GluuFederation/docs-ce-prod/docs/source/tutorials/session-in-password-grant-flow.md

 ## Overview

-This tutorial offers a step-by-step guide for setting up a basic proof-of-concept environment showcasing an creation SSO cookie in `passowrd` grant flow.
+This tutorial offers a step-by-step guide for setting up a basic proof-of-concept environment showcasing an creation SSO cookie in `password` grant flow.
 Refer to general documentation describing each component for more details.

 ## Testing